A spliced preferential attachment model for degree distributions in networks

-The remainder of this paper is as follows: Section 2 gives a detailed description of the PA model alongside the theoretical results for the limiting degree distribution with a focus on its tail behaviour in terms of the preference function \(b(\cdot)\).
-It is shown that a heavy tailed degree distribution can only be the result of an asymptotically linear preference function ending with a suggestion for a preference function that can guarantee heavy tails while remaining flexible.
-Section~\ref{sec-model} utilises the preference function proposed at the end of Section 2, and illustrates how the tail index of the degree distribution varies with the model parameters.
-Section~\ref{sec-sim} consists of a simulation study where networks are simulated from the proposed model for various parameter combinations, demonstrating that the parameters can be recovered from fitting the model to only the degree distribution and as a consequence recover the underlying growth mechanism.
+The remainder of the paper is as follows: Section~\ref{sec-tail} gives a detailed description of the GPA model alongside the theoretical results for the survival function of the limiting degree distribution, with a focus on the tail behaviour in terms of the preference function \(b(\cdot)\).
+A class of asymptotically linear preference functions will be introduced and shown to guarantee regular variation in the degree distribution while remaining flexible up until a threshold.
+Section~\ref{sec-model} utilises the proposed preference function and illustrates numerically how the tail index of the degree distribution varies with the model parameters.
+The simulation study in Section~\ref{sec-sim} demonstrates that the parameters can be recovered from fitting the model to only the degree distribution and as a consequence recover the underlying growth mechanism.
 Section~\ref{sec-real} fits the model to some real data and provides posterior estimates for the preference function.
 Section~\ref{sec-conc} provides a discussion of this paper and possible avenues for future work.